 In Birmingham, Taylor hooked up with a group of talented local musicians, which eventually evolved into the Taylor Hicks Band.
 The band built a small regional following in the local area through performances at bars, nightclubs and any other event that would book them.

 Taylor continued to play with the band in small venues in the Alabama area.
 Trying to break himself nationally, he encountered many rejections, but kept going.
 He financed, produced, and released two independent albums, In Your Time (1997) and Under the Radar (2005), prior to appearing on Idol; the latter was made available at local music outlets.
 His reputation was growing with occasional opportunities to open for major acts as they swung through the Birmingham area.

-American Idol: As his career seemed to be at a crossroads, and he was receiving urging from the family to “settle down and get a job at the bank” He decided to fly out to Las Vegas to audition for American Idol.
-His father responded with the now famous line..
-“Why don’t you just buy a lottery ticket?.”
-This was not an entirely unreasonable reaction from Dad; after all, at the time it seemed like a long shot, especially since Taylor’s look and music did not exactly fit into the American Idol mold.
+American Idol: As his career seemed to be at a crossroads, and he was receiving urging from the family to “settle down and get a job at the bank” Through a series of events connected to a Hurricane Katrina evacuation, he found himself on a free flight to Las Vegas, by coincidence, American Idol was auditioning there at the time, and on the urging of his brother, he took the chance to audition for American Idol.
+This seemed at the time like a long shot, especially since Taylor’s look and music did not exactly fit into the American Idol mold.